 When the mum plant is extremely small, like it is now, it only takes up minimal water.
 Watering them every day in the pot size given is not the best idea, typically we like to keep things dryer.
 This helps keep the risk of disease down, while also helping the plant maintain its short compact look throughout the year.
 Be sure to come in, look around and watch them grow.

-Keep in mind we still have a wide selection of hanging baskets, 4.5″ pots, and 4 packs still available and they are all 50% off!
-They are constantly being groomed and cared for so that they look terrific in your yard.
-Happy 4th!
+Keep in mind we still have a wide selection of hanging baskets, patio pots, and 4.5″ pots still available and they are all 75% off!